KodeFu/cse674/hw3/hw3/ReadMe.txt

 	  - CNode right  Defines a pointer to the right subtree.
 	  - int height   Defines the height of the tree.
 This is only used for AVL trees.

+Finally, hw3.cpp defines the main entry point to the application.
+It executes Tas1(), Task2(), Task3() and Task4().
+All of these task functions are defined in this file.
+Each task goes through all of the subtasks required by the homework assignment.

 /////////////////////////////////////////////////////////////////////////////
 REFERENCE CODE (created by me)